 We have prepared the accompanying unaudited condensed combined financial statements pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") applicable to interim financial statements.
-Accordingly, certain information related to our significant accounting policies and footnote disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") have been condensed or omitted.
-These unaudited condensed combined financial statements reflect, in the opinion of management, all material adjustments (which include only normally recurring adjustments) necessary to fairly state, in all material respects, our financial position, results of operations, and cash flows for the periods presented.
-These unaudited condensed combined financial statements should be read in conjunction with the financial statements and notes included in our audited combined financial statements for the year ended December 31, 2021.
+Accordingly, certain information related to our significant accounting policies and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted.
+These unaudited condensed combined financial statements reflect, in the opinion of management, all material adjustments (which include only normally recurring adjustments) necessary to fairly state, in all material respects, our financial position, results of operations and cash flows for the periods presented.

-All intercompany balances and transactions within the Company have been eliminated in the condensed combined financial statements.
-As described in Note 16, "Related Parties," certain transactions between the Company and GE have been included in these condensed combined financial statements.
+All intercompany balances and transactions within the Company have been eliminated in the unaudited condensed combined financial statements.
+As described in Note 16, "Related Parties," certain transactions between the Company and GE have been included in these unaudited condensed combined financial statements.

-The condensed combined Statements of Financial Position reflect all of the assets and liabilities of GE that are specifically identifiable as being directly attributable to the Company, including Net parent investment as a component of equity.
+The unaudited condensed combined Statements of Financial Position reflect all of the assets and liabilities of GE that are specifically identifiable as being directly attributable to the Company, including Net parent investment as a component of equity.
 Net parent investment represents GE's historical investment in the Company and includes accumulated net income attributable to the Company, and the net effect of transactions with GE and its subsidiaries.
-Certain financing transactions with GE are non-cash in nature and therefore have not been reflected in the condensed combined Statements of Cash Flows.
+Certain financing transactions with GE are non-cash in nature and therefore have not been reflected in the unaudited condensed combined Statements of Cash Flows.

 GE uses a centralized approach to cash management and financing of its operations.
 These arrangements may not be reflective of the way the Company would have financed its operations had it been a separate, stand-alone entity during the periods presented.
-The centralized cash management arrangements are excluded from the asset and liability balances in the condensed combined Statements of Financial Position.
+The centralized cash management arrangements are excluded from the asset and liability balances in the unaudited condensed combined Statements of Financial Position.
 These amounts have instead been included in Net parent investment as a component of equity.
 GE's third-party debt and related interest expense have not been attributed to the Company because the Company is not the legal obligor of the debt and the borrowings are not specifically identifiable to the Company.

-The condensed combined Statements of Income include expense allocations for certain corporate, infrastructure, and shared services expenses provided by GE on a centralized basis ("GE Corporate Costs"), including, but not limited to finance, supply chain, human resources, information technology, insurance, employee benefits, and other expenses that are either specifically identifiable or clearly applicable to the Company.
-These expenses have been allocated to the Company on the basis of direct usage when identifiable, with the remainder allocated on a pro rata basis using an applicable measure of headcount, revenue, or other allocation methodologies that are considered to be a reasonable reflection of the utilization of services provided or the benefit received by GE HealthCare during the periods presented.
+The unaudited condensed combined Statements of Income include expense allocations for certain corporate, infrastructure, and shared services expenses provided by GE on a centralized basis ("GE Corporate Costs"), including, but not limited to finance, supply chain, human resources, information technology, insurance, employee benefits, and other expenses that are either specifically identifiable or clearly applicable to the Company.
+These expenses have been allocated to the Company on the basis of direct usage when identifiable, with the remainder allocated on a pro rata basis using an applicable measure of headcount, revenue or other allocation methodologies that are considered to be a reasonable reflection of the utilization of services provided or the benefit received by GE HealthCare during the periods presented.
 However, the GE Corporate Costs allocations may not be indicative of the actual expense that would have been incurred had the Company operated as an independent, stand-alone public entity, nor are they indicative of the Company's future expenses.
 See Note 16, "Related Parties," for further information.